rougesteelproject/cse-251/lesson_07/canvas/prepare.md

 ---

 The `results` variable is a list of *future* work by the process pool.
 This statement is quick to run as once the list is complete, Python will run the next line in your program.
-At this point, some of the processes in the pool as been started and is processing the data.
+At this point, some of the processes in the pool has been started and is processing the data.

 ```python
 results = [pool.apply_async(sum_all_values, args=(x,)) for x in range(10000, 10000 + 10)]